 What income or salary is needed for a mortgage in the UK?

-As a leading UK mortgage broker, we often get asked a common question: “How much annual income do I need to make to get the mortgage I want?”
+We often get asked a common question: “How much annual income do I need to make to get the mortgage I want?”

+This question doesn’t have a straightforward answer.
 This is because each mortgage lender uses its own criteria to determine income and affordability.

 What is the minimum income required to obtain the mortgage you want?